Roof Replacement Companies in Allentown, PA

 - Asphalt shingles – one of the most used roofing materials due to its easy installation and low cost.
 Shingles generally have a lifespan of between 15 to 30 years.

-- Slate/clay tiles – this material adds a distinctive look to the roof and they have a long lifespan.
+- Slate tiles/clay tiles – this material adds a distinctive look to the roof and they have a long lifespan.
 Clay can remain viable for over 50 years while slate can keep going strong for 50 to 100 years.
 The downside is their weight, which requires a separate framework be installed to hold the tiles.

 - Metal – another material with at least 50 years of life.
 An added advantage to metal roofing is that it’s recyclable.